 Lived experience can be sourced from within the employee base, via diversity networks and resource groups.
 People with lived experience are able to add value to the agenda and can contribute significantly to the learning and development agenda.

 Internal staff ideas and experience is a great source of information.
-Listening to, and acting on experience of difference, and discrimination within the workplace, adds significant value to inclusion initiatives.
+Listening to, and acting on the experience of difference, and discrimination within the workplace adds significant value to inclusion initiatives.

 Continuing the Conversation

 The 'diversity and inclusion conversation' is both a conscious and continuous one.
 Just because an organisation has rolled out a project or an initiative around difference, does not mean that a box can be ticked and it over.